Kill the Headlights

-Kill the Headlights is the fourth studio album by Adema, released on August 21, 2007.

-The album is the only to feature vocalist Bobby Reeves, and guitarist Ed Faris, from the Los Angeles nu metal band LeVeL.
+Kill the Headlights is the fourth studio album by Adema.
+It was released on August 21, 2007 by Immortal Records and is the only album to feature vocalist Bobby Reeves, and guitarist Ed Faris, from the Los Angeles nu metal band LeVeL.

-The album was released by Immortal Records, after 2005's Planets was released by Earache Records.
 The album is the band's first not to debut on the Billboard 200 charts.
 It registered first weeks sales of approximately 2,000 copies.